opfesoft/sol-docs/db/world/npc_trainer.md

 ### ID

 Usually, this would be an entry of a creature referring to [creature\_template.entry](creature_template.md#entry).
 However, Biohazard included several trainer lists by refering to their id.
-For more information, see [Reference\_list](../../misc/Trainer_reference.md).
+For more information, see [Reference\_list](../../misc/Trainer_reference.md). **Important:** If creating custom trainers don't use creature template IDs >200000 as those entries are used for the spell reference lists (see "ACORE_TRAINER_START_REF").

 ### SpellID